The Art of Modern Minimalism: Incorporating Texture in Plaster Works

 These traits let artists make strong art with just a few parts.
 Using color adds feeling to simple works.

-Empty space is important to highlight the main parts.
+Empty space is key to highlight the main parts.
 Artists try new textures and patterns to make things

 interesting.
 They want to make art that looks good and makes people think.
 This style appeals to people